 9. AC Short Cycling (Shut down frequently)

-The reason for this fault in the systems can range from faulty wiring to improper installation of the AC unit itself.
+The reason for this fault in the systems can range from electrical problems to improper installation of the AC unit itself.
 It may be necessary to replace any old parts like a thermostat as well.
 It is not an easy fix if you don’t have the skill & knowledge in troubleshooting an air conditioner.
 Contact an experienced aircon technician to check for you.